LeonardJouve/gwent/README.md

 - Safari style -> height is set but not width
 - North ability
 - invert scroll on carousel
+- decoy is affected by moral
+- Eredin destroyer not waiting to end to change current player

 TO DO:
 - ability on carousel should be displayed under card